instant-markdown/instant-markdown-d/README.md

 * `INSTANT_MARKDOWN_BLOCK_EXTERNAL=1` - by default, external resources such as
   images, stylesheets, frames and plugins are *allowed*.
 Use this setting to *block* such external content.

+* `INSTANT_MARKDOWN_MATHJAX_FONTS="/usr/share/mathjax/fonts/HTML-CSS/"` - to
+  serve fonts for Mathjax from a local directory.